area4lib/area4/docs/div-looks.rst

 33. Smiley faces I think
 34. &*s
 35. Random numbers (returned as string which is automatically converted from an integer)
-36. The simbol that looks like '
+36. The symbol that looks like '
 37. lowercase a
 38. uppercase a
 39. lowercase b